 Children with bacterial gastroenteritis are more likely to have bloody stool.

 Escherichia coli and Shigella dysenteriae can be complicated by haemolytic uraemic syndrome (HUS).
 This is an acute onset, microangiopathic haemolytic anaemia, thrombocytopaenia, acute renal impairment and multisystem involvement.
-(Just to confuse things, HUS can present in the absence of bloody diarrhoea.)
+(To confuse things, HUS can present without bloody diarrhoea.)

 Pathogens can be generalised into four groups: